RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT * FROM FootballMatch WHERE home_score > 2;
 ```

-This query employs a SELECT statement with a numeric condition in the WHERE clause to find matches with high home team scores (more than 2), again using numeric data comparisons.
-It's a valuable query for understanding which home teams have a strong offensive performance, and it could be used for statistical analysis of home advantage or for identifying high-scoring teams.
+This query employs a SELECT statement with a numeric condition in the WHERE clause to find matches with high home team scores (more than 2 goals), again using numeric data comparisons.

 ##### Retrieve all matches refereed by a specific referee (Tori Penso):
 ```sql
 SELECT * FROM FootballMatch WHERE RefereeName = 'Tori Penso';
 ```

 A SELECT statement with a string comparison in the WHERE clause is used to filter matches based on the referee's name, showcasing string comparison and manipulation in SQL.
-This information might be used to review the referee's workload, distribution of matches, or to analyze the matches they have overseen for performance and decision-making patterns.

 #### Advanced Queries

-In this section, I delve into the more sophisticated queries that provide deeper insights into the dataset.
-These advanced queries leverage SQL functions like `COUNT()`, `AVG()`, and `SUM()`, and involve grouping and ordering results to extract meaningful statistics and trends.
+My advanced queries use `COUNT()`, `AVG()`, and `SUM()`, and involve grouping and ordering results to extract meaningful statistics and trends.

 ##### Total Number of Matches Played by Each Team: